Pam Parsons

-Parsons was re-elected in the 2019 and 2021 provincial elections.
-On April 8, 2021, she was appointed Minister Responsible for Women and Gender Equality.
+Background

 Prior to her entry into politics, Parsons was a journalist reporting for CBC's Here and Now NL, CBC Radio NL, Roger's TV St. John's, NL "Out of the Fog".
 She was the producer for First Local News, Roger's TV, in Owen Sound, Ontario.
 Parsons was also a Video Journalist for NTV News Newfoundland Broadcasting Co.
 She is a musician and performs at many charitable functions.

+Politics

+Parsons was first elected in the 2015 provincial election.